 Maryhill State Park campground includes tent and full hookup campsites, picnic areas, a boat launch and a swimming area on the Columbia River.
-Originally designed and build by the Army Corps of Engineers, and transferred to the state it's minutes away from Maryhill Museum, Maryhill Winery and the Stonehenge Monument.
+Originally designed and build by the Army Corps of Engineers, and transferred to the state.
+The park is minutes away from Maryhill Museum, Maryhill Winery and the Stonehenge!

-Seaquest the key state park and primary Visitor Center for Mt.
+Seaquest's the state park and primary Visitor Center for Mt.
 St. Helen's National Monument.
 The park is located across the highway from the Visitor Center on the banks of Silver Lake which was formed as a result of the St. Helen's eruption in 1980.
-A pedestrian underpass connects the State Park to the Visitor Cent
+An trail connects the State Park to the Visitor Center.